jmnava/jmnava.github.io/about.md

 ### R&D Engineer
 **Airzone** (Málaga, Spain)
 *02/201 - 02/2022*
-- Develop & maintain a wide range of products for climate and domotic control
+- Develop & maintain a wide range of products for climate and domotic control.
-- Develop products for small bare-metal operating systems to more complex linux based products.
+- Code firmware of climatization products from small bare-metal operating systems to more complex linux based products.
+- Implement and improve wireless communication and low power modes of new devices
-- Train & support customer Service department on new products
+- Train & support customer Service department on new products.
+- Participate in the definition of manufacturing processes.

 ---